-You are cordially invited to attend this year's Annual Meeting of Stockholders of MSC Income Fund, Inc., which will be held on [Meeting Date], in the [] Conference Room[s] at 1330 Post Oak Boulevard, 2nd Floor, Houston, Texas 77056, commencing at [Meeting Time], local time.
+You are cordially invited to attend this year's Annual Meeting of Stockholders of MSC Income Fund, Inc., which will be held on August 12, 2025, in the South Conference Room at 1330 Post Oak Boulevard, 2nd Floor, Houston, Texas 77056, commencing at 9:00 AM, local time.
 The notice of annual meeting and proxy statement following this letter describe the matters to be acted on at the meeting.